 Göreme: Dinner and Folk Show at a Cave Restaurant

-One of the classics of Cappadocia tours is to make the most of the caves that dot the area and this experience is a great example.
+One of the classic Cappadocia tours is to make the most of the caves that dot the area and this experience is a great example.
 In it, you will visit one of the cave restaurants around Göreme to watch a folk show that includes dances from around Turkey.
 See the national costume and hear the national music including an authentic belly dance.
 Then enjoy a meal with unlimited drinks while the dancers perform.

 This is a seven-hour tour that starts with a visit to Avanos, which is famous for the earthenware pottery made there.
 You will get the chance to see the Hittite technique in action before moving on to Çavusin, one of the oldest settlements in the area.
 Here people still live in rock-cut and stone houses amid the fairy chimneys.